This company is not yet authorized. See reviews below to learn more or submit your own review.

-BuyaTimeshare.com is an internet advertising and marketing company for timeshare owners who seek to sell or rent their timeshare.
+BuyaTimeshare.com is an internet advertising company for timeshare owners who seek to sell or rent their timeshare.
 The company has been in business since 2000 and has been ranked twice in Inc. Magazine’s prestigious Inc. 5000 List as one of the fastest-growing, privately held companies in the country.
 BuyaTimeshare.com was also listed as one of BusinessNH Magazine’s Top 10 Companies to Watch.
-The company is a Trustee Member of the American Resort Development Association (ARDA), on the Board of Directors of the Canadian Resort Development Association (CRDA), a member in good standing with the Mexico Resort Development Association AMDETUR, U.K.-based TATOC the Timeshare Association, and is a preferred resale provider for the National Timeshare Owners Association (NTOA).
-For more information, please call us or visit our website today!
+The company is a member in good standing of the American Resort Development Association (ARDA), the Canadian Vacation Ownership Association (CVOA), and the Mexico Resort Development Association AMDETUR.
+We are the only company in our sector to be accepted into membership of all three associations.
+For more information, please call us at 800-640-6886 or visit our website today!

 - We require contact information to ensure our reviewers are real.